biplavpoudel/MongoDB-Atlas-Administration/README.md

 ```
 You will be prompted to enter the Username and Password to create a connection.

-### 5. Create a custom profile for automation
+### 4. Create a custom profile for automation
 We can generate a custom profile with a scoped RBAC (Role Based Access Control) with `APIKeys` as mode of authentication (since `UserAccount` authenticated session with one-time verification code expires in 12 hours). <br>
-So, lets generate a set of public/private API Keys with `GROUP_OWNER` role, for the custom profile (for example, automation):
+So, lets generate a set of public/private API key pairs with `GROUP_OWNER` role, for the custom profile (for example, automation):
 ```
 atlas projects apiKeys create --role GROUP_OWNER --desc "API Key for automation"
 ```